-No baking required in these vegan homemade granola bars!
-These healthy bars take only a few minutes to make and the result is a chewy, soft bar that tastes like an oatmeal cookie!
-A perfect snack or breakfast for the on-the-go moments.
+Baking is not required in these vegan homemade granola bars!
+A chewy healthy bar that take only a few minutes to make and the result is a treat that tastes like an oatmeal cookie!
+The perfect snack or breakfast for the on-the-go moments.

 A bowl of warm granola, oatmeal and homemade granola bars are our most commonly eaten breakfast choices around here.
 Occasionally, Chase prefers to eat plain oats straight from the glass jar they are stored in.
 It doesn't matter to him if they are quick cook oats or steel cut oats.
 Oats are oats and they just taste good… even dry and plain.
 I beg to differ.

 Oats are the main ingredient in these delicious bars.
 They are super quick and easy to make.
 They are similar to my healthy no bake breakfast bars, only those taste like a chocolate chip cookie and these taste like an oatmeal cookie.
 Spices of cinnamon, cardamom, ginger, nutmeg and vanilla are simply delicious together!
 And they are all really good for reducing inflammation.

 5 Benefits of Homemade Granola Bars: